 Once we have received signed agreements from all grantee organisations, we publicly announce our newest round of grant recipients via a blog post and write-up pages on our website.
 Please note, all write-ups are approved by recipient organisation leadership before being posted.

-As our coalition grows, we receive numerous requests for funding that exceed the budget that The Humane League has set aside to provide grants.
 When deciding which organisations to fund, we take the following criteria into account.
 Please note, organisations are not required to meet every single criteria listed to receive funding.
 Rather, we do our best to balance these factors and take them all into consideration when determining grant recipients.

 Vision/Mission - The organisation’s mission and project proposal is clear, focused, and aligned with the goals of OWA